daimh/todotree/README.md

 # Todo Tree

 Display todos with a dependency tree.
-Highlight ongoing ones with red, or finished ones with strikethrough.
+Highlight actionable ones with red, or finished ones with blue.
 Support terminal, html and json output format

 ## Example
 #### Input